The ACONA Consortium

 ACONA 2020-2021 was sponsored by the Fondation "Avec et pour autres", the Negotiation Task Force, the Icelandic government, and the University of Iceland.

-ACONA 2021-2022 is sponsored by Peace Research Institute Frankfurt, the Negotiation Task Force, the Icelandic government, and the University of Iceland.
+ACONA 2022-2023 was sponsored by the Fondation "Avec et pour autres", the Negotiation Task Force, the Frankel Foundation, the Icelandic government, and the University of Iceland.